ozzs/monobox/README.md

 You are welcome to try the application yourself or continue to the next section to learn about its features and how to use it.

 ## How To Use
+Upon initializtion, in your _Homescreen_, you'll notice you have a playlist called _Liked Songs_ which does not contain any songs at the moment.
+Don't worry, we'll get to that later. :leftwards_arrow_with_hook: <br />
+On the top right corner you'll also notice a :heavy_plus_sign: sign button, with which you can create a new playlist and give it a name! <br /> <br />
+***INSERT Homescreen GIF, create 2 new playlists***

+If you followed the instructions on the [Installation section](#installation) and copied all the songs to the designated folder, you should be able to see all of them on your _Library_ screen. :books: <br />
+In order to add a song to a playlist, press the button that appears to the right of each song, and choose one of your playlists.
+Pretty easy so far, right? :v: <br /> <br />
+***INSERT Homescreen GIF, move to Library screen, add 2 songs to each new playlist and move back to Homescreen***

 ## Support
 The product is still in its initial stages, so we would really appreciate feedback and donations 😄 <br />